Tools4everBV/-HelloID-Conn-Prov-Target-Iloq/readme.md

 ## Introduction

-_HelloID-Conn-Prov-Target-iloq_ is a _target_ connector. iloq provides a set of REST API's that allow you to programmatically interact with its data.
+_HelloID-Conn-Prov-Target-iloq_ is a _target_ connector. iLOQ provides a set of REST API's that allow you to programmatically interact with its data.
 The HelloID connector uses the API endpoints listed in the table below.

 | Endpoint                                                    | Description                                           |
 | ----------------------------------------------------------- | ----------------------------------------------------- |